Locally (co)Cartesian fibrations as realisation fibrations and the classifying space of cospans: Realisation fibrations and weakly unital topological categories

-\begin{defn} An endomorphism $u:x \to x$ is a \emph{weak unit} if it is an equivalence and $u \circ u$ is homotopic to $u$ in $\mcC(x,x)$.
-A \emph{weakly unital category} is a non-unital topological category such that all objects have weak units.
-A \emph{weakly unital functor} is a functor that sends weak units to weak units. \end{defn}
+A non-unital topological category $\mcC$ is \emph{weakly unital} if for every object $x \in \mcC$ there is a weak unit $u \in \mcC(x, x)$.
+A \emph{weakly unital functor} is a non-unital functor that sends weak units to weak units. \end{defn}

+\begin{rem} In Steimle's paper \cite{St18} weakly unital topological categories are not defined in terms of weak units but rather in terms of equivalences.
+A morphism $f:x \to y$ is an equivalence if and only if pre- and post-composition with it induce equivalence $f_*:\mcC(w,x) \simeq \mcC(w,y)$ and $f^*:\mcC(y,z) \simeq \mcC(x,z)$.
+A weakly unital topological category in his sense is a non-unital topological category where every object is the target of an equivalence.
+Since weak units are in particular equivalences, it follows that every weakly unital topological category in the sense of definition \ref{defn:wut-cat} is also weakly unital in Steimle's sense.

+The converse also holds: if an object $y$ is the target of some equivalence $f:x \to y$, then one can use the fact that $f^*:\mcC(y,y) \to \mcC(x,y)$ is surjective on path-components to find $u:y \to y$ with $f \circ u \simeq f$.
+From this it follows that $u$ itself is an equivalence and further that $u \circ u \simeq u$.
+So $u_*: \mcC(w, y) \to \mcC(w, y)$ is a homotopy automorphism satisfying $u_* \circ u_* \simeq u_*$ -- it has to be homotopic to the identity.
+For the same reason $u^*$ is homotopic to the identity and so $u$ is a weak unit.
+Therefore the notion of a weakly unital topological category in definition \ref{defn:wut-cat} agrees with the one from \cite{St18}.
+A similar argument shows that the notions of weakly unital functor agree. \end{rem}